Priyansh-16/21BCE10636-BajajAssignment/README.md

 4. College Roll Number
 5. Array for numbers
 6. Array for alphabets
+7. Array with the highest lowercase alphabet
-7. Highest Alphabet in the input array of alphabets GET method endpoint doesn’t take any user input, it just returns an operation_code
+GET method endpoint doesn’t take any user input, it just returns an operation_code

 ### Deployed site